Dram Shop Liability Lawyers

-Dram shop is the term used to describe claims made against establishments, such as bars and restaurants, that serve alcohol to persons who are intoxicated and cause serious injury or death to another person.
+Dram shop describes claims made against establishments, such as bars and restaurants, that serve alcohol to intoxicated persons and cause serious injury or death to another person.

 Under Dram Shop liability, the service and consumption of alcohol is considered a shared responsibility.
 While the drunk driver will always carry responsibility, the bar/restaurant that served alcohol to the drunk driver also shares responsibility for the severe injuries and/or death caused by the drunk driver.